 Last up in our list of necessary tools is professional-grade video streaming platform.
 YouTube may perhaps be the most popular and easy streaming service.
 Yet free, consumer-grade platforms like YouTube and Facebok Live poseserious limitations for live streaming video.
 Those services are designed for online videos, rather than for live streaming video content.

 The live streaming video solution you choose will also provide you with specific information related to your live channel.
 You’ll need this information to set up your encoding software or hardware, to access the video host website for live streaming.
+That way, you can ensure a secure video upload for your viewers.

 This may sound complex, but it’s actual a fairly simple process.
 Of course, you’ll want to test out your setup before you launch your first broadcast, to ensure that everything works smoothly.
 There are a variety of guides available to you as well, based on your specific encoder.
 For example, here are the OBS Studio guide and the Wirecast Pro video broadcasting software guide.